Search: 313 results

 Verse ConceptsAfflicted To DeathGreyNowhere To Be Found

-Then Joseph could not refrain himself before all them that stood by him; and he cried, Cause every man to go out from me.
-And there stood no man with him, while Joseph made himself known unto his brethren.
+And Joseph could not restrain himself before all who were stationed near him, so he cried out - Have forth every man from me!
+And there stood no man with him, when Joseph made himself known unto his brethren,

 Verse ConceptsActing AloneGroups Sent AwayPeople Made KnownIdentity